gsotti/EqualizerView/README.md

  - barColor : the equalizer bars color (default is black)
  - barAnimationDuration : (millisecs) the animation follows a pattern and the number of loops is infinite.
 To set the duration of each loop, use this attribute.
  - barCount :  number of the bars
- - animationValueCount : number of values which are used for animation
+ - barWidth : bar width
+ - marginLeft/Right : bar margin

 ## Activity